Learn the California requirements for obtaining your instruction permit and driver's license.

 UNDER 18 YEARS OF AGE

-If you are under 18, you must complete driver ed classroom and behind-the-wheel driver training at a licensed school before getting your instruction permit.
-This training gives you the foundational skills, experience, and confidence you need to pass your driving test and become a safe driver for life.
+If you are under 18, the first thing to do is complete driver education classroom training at a licensed school before getting your instruction permit.
+This 30 hour course gives you the foundational skills, experience, and confidence you need to pass your driving test and become a safe driver for life.

-Driver training (DT) or Behind-the-Wheel (BTW) allows you to practice driving in real-world situations.
+Behind-the-Wheel (BTW) driver training allows you to practice driving in real-world situations.
 You must complete at least six hours of behind-the-wheel training with a professional driving instructor.

 At age 15, you can begin driver education, and when you are 15 1/2 years old, you can apply for an instruction permit.
 The permit allows you to drive only with supervision from a parent, guardian, or driver over 25 with an unrestricted license.
 You must log 50 hours of supervised driving time, including 10 hours after dark.